ssilverman/QNEthernet/README.md

 The `Ethernet` object is the main Ethernet interface.

-* `begin()`: Initializes the library, uses the Teensy's internal MAC address, and starts the DHCP client.
+* `begin()`: Initializes the library, uses the Teensy's internal MAC address or some default MAC address, and starts the DHCP client.
 This returns whether startup was successful.
 This does not wait for an IP address.
-* `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
+* `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address or some default MAC address, and uses the given parameters for the network configuration.
 This returns whether startup was successful.
 The DNS server is not set.
-* `begin(ipaddr, netmask, gw, dns)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
+* `begin(ipaddr, netmask, gw, dns)`: Initializes the library, uses the Teensy's internal MAC address or some default MAC address, and uses the given parameters for the network configuration.
 This returns whether startup was successful.
 The DNS server is only set if `dns` is not `INADDR_NONE`; it remains the same if `dns` is `INADDR_NONE`.

   Passing `dns`, if not `INADDR_NONE`, ensures that the DNS server IP is set before the _address-changed_ callback is called.
 The alternative approach to